8 Easy Ways to Protect Your Website from Hackers

 When it comes to finding a company to host your website, you do get what you pay for.

 In my professional opinion, the hosts owned by EIG (such as Hostmonster, Hostgator, Bluehost, etc.) tend to be very cheap, but they also tend to have lots of glitches, are very susceptible to hackers, and when you’re site goes down or has problems the customer service is abysmal or absent altogether.

 Premium hosting costs more, but it offers what is known as dedicated or managed hosting.
 On a premium host, you will not be sharing server space with lots of other sites, so your site will load faster.
 You also get daily backups, outstanding customer service, a staging site for testing new design ideas, and outstanding security.

 There are some great premium hosts out there, and I’ve worked with most of them.
-My two favorite premium hosts are Accelerated WP and WP Engine.
+My three favorite premium hosts are Accelerated WP, Flywheel, and WP Engine.